helam01/lc-challenge/README.md

 # Launch Code Challenge Aplication

-This repository has two aplications, one frontend created with ReactJS, and one Backend API created with NestJS.
+This repository has two aplications, one frontend and one Backend API.

 Both application use Nodejs v14.18

+The backend use NestJS Framework, Prisma as ORM and MySql as Database.

+Frontend use ReactJS

 ## Starting Backend API
 Inside the directory 'wetbat-api' run: